steeles/WC_sequence/README.md

 [us 4]
 and we can write arbitrary feature-selective networks

+[us 16]
+make sure i cite cheng cheng for all the contributions to this type of wc architecture - her interval detector shares some similarities, i should nail down how close or not we are

+[us 17]
+add frequency arguments for stimulus

 [us 5]
 with feature based synaptic footprints

+[us 18]
+balanced connection footprints? excitation == inhibition OR not ; should probably be a parameter
+DOG?

 [us 8]
 where did all the NMDA go...? i _think_ the S is just sitting around,